The Peloponnese: Heart

 was the first part of the country to be

-Peloponnesos is the true Greece and to them the
+Peloponnesos is the true Greece and the

 narrow isthmus of Corinth is all that separates